MicrosoftDocs/cpp-docs/docs/mfc/automation-servers.md

 [!code-cpp[NVC_MFCAutomation#1](../mfc/codesnippet/cpp/automation-servers_1.cpp)]

 The [Class Wizard](reference/mfc-class-wizard.md) and Class View assist in maintaining dispatch maps.
-When you add a new method or property to a class, Visual C++ adds a corresponding `DISP_FUNCTION` or `DISP_PROPERTY` macro with parameters indicating the class name, external and internal names of the method or property, and data types.
+When you add a new method or property to a class, Visual Studio adds a corresponding `DISP_FUNCTION` or `DISP_PROPERTY` macro with parameters indicating the class name, external and internal names of the method or property, and data types.

 The **Add Class** dialog box also simplifies the declaration of Automation classes and the management of their properties and operations.
 When you use the Add Class dialog box to add a class to your project, you specify its base class.
 If the base class allows Automation, the Add Class dialog box displays controls you use to specify whether the new class should support Automation, whether it is "OLE creatable" (that is, whether objects of the class can be created on a request from a COM client), and the external name for the COM client to use.